Hunger strike ends at immigration detention center in Tacoma

 Per ICE’s detention standards, any detainee who refuses food for 72 hours may be referred for medical evaluation, and may be isolated “when medically advisable” for monitoring.
 La Resistencia said several protesters were placed in solitary confinement and medical isolation.

-The GEO Group, the for-profit corporation that operates the detention center in partnership with ICE, didn’t respond Friday to a request for comment.
+The GEO Group, the for-profit corporation that operates the detention center in partnership with ICE, referred questions to ICE.
 Earlier this week, a spokesperson said ensuring the health and safety of detainees and employees “has always been our No. 1 priority.”